 Every person’s situation is different.
 However, the following are examples of common topics that come up when meeting with new clients:

 When you think about healthcare law practices, real estate might not be the first thing to enter your mind.
 However, the truth is that the acquisition of real estate is a common component of healthcare businesses.
-Whether you are acquiring property for a new practice, looking to open an additional location, we can help you to make informed decisions.
+Whether you are acquiring property for a new practice, looking to open an additional location, we can help you to make informed decisions such as setting up an LLC.
 Your location is a primary facet of your practice’s identity but navigating the real estate leasing process takes precision and attention to detail.

 Unwary practitioners who are not well-versed in real estate acquisitions can lose: